awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

             platform :ios, '9.0'
             target :'YOUR-APP-NAME' do
                 use_frameworks!
-                pod 'AWSUserPoolsSignIn', '~> 2.6.6'
+                pod 'AWSUserPoolsSignIn', '~> 2.6.13'
-                pod 'AWSAuthUI', '~> 2.6.6'
+                pod 'AWSAuthUI', '~> 2.6.13'
-                pod 'AWSMobileClient', '~> 2.6.6'
+                pod 'AWSMobileClient', '~> 2.6.13'
                 # other pods
             end

       #.
-Create a :code:`AWSMobileClient` and initialize the SDK.
+Create a AWSMobileClient and initialize the SDK.

-         Add the following imports and a function that creates an instance of :code:`AWSMobileClient` into the :code:`AppDelegate` class of :file:`AppDelegate.swift`.
+         Add code to create an instance of :code:`AWSMobileClient` in the :code:`application:open url` function  of your :code:`AppDelegate.swift`, to resume a previously signed-in authenticated session.

+         Then add another instance of :code:`AWSMobileClient` in the :code:`didFinishLaunching` function to register the sign in providers, and to fetch an Amazon Cognito credentials that AWS will use to authorize access once the user signs in.

          .. code-block:: swift

              import UIKit

+             //import AWSMobileClient
              import AWSMobileClient

              @UIApplicationMain

              class AppDelegate: UIResponder, UIApplicationDelegate {

-                 func application(_ application: UIApplication, open url: URL,
+                 // Add a AWSMobileClient call in application:open url func application(_ application: UIApplication, open url: URL,
                      sourceApplication: String?, annotation: Any) -> Bool {